 The picture prompts have vocabulary words printed right on the page as a support for writers.
-I have taught my students that the first word names the picture and the rest of the words are words I predict they may need while writing their story.
+I have taught my students that the first word in the list names the picture and the rest of the words are ones that I predict they may need while writing their story.
 This support has made a huge difference.
-Not only are the words accessible for spelling but some students will read through the list as a brainstorm of details before writing.
+Not only are the words accessible for spelling, but it also helps some students to add more detail to their writing.

-At the bottom of the printable is a student editing checklist that I teach my students to use to check after they finish writing their story.
-It was important in order for this checklist to be valuable that I explicitly taught what each part of the checklist means and modeled using it in my own writing.
-I have a large poster of this checklist and small copies as a tool for my writers.
+At the bottom of the printable is a student editing checklist.
+I teach my students to use it after they finish writing their story.
+In order for the checklist to be effective, I had to spend time explicitly teaching what each part means and modeled how to use it in my own writing.
+I have a large poster of this checklist and small copies students can refer to as a further support.

 Here are a few samples.
-The first picture is a sample from special ed student, she was so proud to read her story aloud to her classmates. 🙂
+The first picture is a sample from special education student.
+She was so proud to read her story aloud to her classmates. 🙂

 I have included these student writing tools in the Picture Prompts resource:

-I am in such awe of the sweet feedback I am getting from other teachers, this resource has helped so many children.
+I am in such awe of when I read the positive feedback I get from other teachers regarding this resource.
+It has helped so many children.
 Look what other teachers have shared: